-Unicent School, is affiliated to CBSE and follows the curriculum to the greatest extent possible, modifying it to make it contextually relevant for the students.
+Unicent School, is affiliated to CBSE and follows the curriculum to the greatest extent with reference to letter and spirit, modifying it to make it contextually relevant for the students.

 Pre-school- Nursery, LKG and UKG